sagemath/trac_to_gh/Issue 7484.md

 # Issue 7484: Sage does not build on stock Ubuntu 9.10 without installing gfortran and setting SAGE_FORTRAN(_LIB)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7484

 Original creator: jason